lift & enlargement

 During your consultation Dr Rahdon will discuss the breast surgery options available to you and educate you on which surgery would be the best choice to create your desired breasts.

 The operation is performed under a general anaesthesic and takes about two to three hours.
 The operation is usually done as day surgery but occasionally an overnight stay in hospital may be required.
+Dr Rahdon avoids using drains.
+You will have neat, waterproof dressing tape and be able to shower a day or two after surgery.

 After the surgery you will need to wear a compression bra to help with your recovery and reduce any swelling.
 This garment is to be worn for six weeks, after which time you may wear whatever you choose.
 A week or two off work is recommended as you may be a bit sore for the first few days.
 Usually pain can be well managed with either endone or regular paracetamol tablets.
-Vigorous exercise should be avoided for the first six weeks.
+Vigorous exercise should be avoided for the first few weeks.

 For many patients, the size, shape and position of the breasts has been of concern for years and most report increased confidence and improved self-esteem following breast augmentation mastopexy surgery.

 The increase in breast size, shape and position will be immediately apparent following breast augmentation mastopexy, however there may be a small amount of bruising and swelling which can last several weeks.
 The scars will undergo a natural maturation process involving a series of colour and texture changes over a period of around six months to two years.
-At Body Recon we offer complimentary laser scar revision we offer at our Cosmetic Clinic to improve the appearance and feel of the scars.
+At Body Recon we offer complimentary laser scar revision at our Cosmetic Clinic to improve the appearance and feel of the scars.

 The breast shape will change over the few months post-surgery and the final result can usually be judged at around six months.
 The results of a breast augmentation mastopexy are long lasting provided your operation is done at an age when your breasts have stopped growing and your skin density is good.
 Large fluctuations in weight and further pregnancies can lead to a change in breast size and shape and the normal age related effects on skin laxity can lead to a development of loose skin and a drooping of the breast tissue.